-Despite the estuaries formed by rivers, the town has comparatively few fresh water resources, and none reaches the state's standards for water quality.
-The public drinking water is supplied by surface water resources in York (the Bell Marsh Reservoir, Middle Pond, Folly Pond, and Boulter Pond) and is augmented by wells where residents live outside the public water supply areas.
+Despite the estuaries formed by rivers, the town has comparatively few fresh water resources, and none reach the state's standards for water quality.
+The public drinking water is sourced from surface water resources in York (the Bell Marsh Reservoir, Middle Pond, Folly Pond, and Boulter Pond) by the Kittery Water District and is augmented by private residential wells for those residents unable to connect to public water.
 Two sand and gravel aquifers underlie the town, both located near Cutts Ridge within the York River watershed.